annarabeony/anna-portfolio/Experience/wiredcraft.md

 ---
 ## Why Shanghai?

 I've moved to China in August 2019.
-It was for me like to head out into the unknown, but it was certainly the best choice I've never ever made.
+It was for me like to head out into the unknown, but it was certainly the best choice I've made.
 Be immersed in a very different culture allow me to learn a lot, about our world and about myself as well.
 But why shanghai specifically?
 First of all, Shanghai is a crazy city, because it gives you so many perspectives and opportunities.
 It's like everything is possible.
 Also, life goes faster, and technologies are developed very quickly.
 So that as a product designer, moving in Shanghai was an amazing opportunity.

 ## Wiredcraft